awsdocs/aws-private-ca-user-guide/doc_source/CloudWatchEvents.md

 ## Success or Failure When Generating a CRL<a name="cwe-CRL"></a>

-These events are triggered by the [RevokeCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_RevokeCertificate.html) action, which should result in the creation of a CRL\.
+These events are triggered by the [RevokeCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_RevokeCertificate.html) operation, which should result in the creation of a certificate revocation list \(CRL\)\.

 **Success**
-On success, the action returns the ARN of the CA associated with the CRL\.
+On success, the operation returns the ARN of the CA associated with the CRL\.

 ```
 {